rustyrussell/bolts/12-offer-encoding.md

 If there is not exactly a power of 2 leaves, then the tree depth will be uneven, with the deepest tree on the lowest-order leaves.

-e.g. consider the encoding of an `offer` `signature` with TLVs TLV1, TLV2, and TLV3 (of types 1, 2 and 3 respectively):
+e.g. consider the encoding of an `invoice` `signature` with TLVs TLV1, TLV2, and TLV3 (of types 1, 2 and 3 respectively):

 ```
 L1=H("LnLeaf",TLV1)